Sacchetti family: History

 The 17th century author, Eugenio Gamurrini in his Istoria genealogica delle famiglie nobili toscane et umbre (1668–1685) claimed with little evidence that this family, like many others in Florence, had roots in prominent Roman families.
 He claimed the family derived from the "gens Cornelia", one of the most distinguished families of the Roman Republic, from who arose in 485 BC the consul Servius Cornelius Cossus Maluginensis.
 According to Gamurrini the Sacchetti descend from the Cornelii Merulae branch.

 The family was certainly well established in Florence during the 12th century.
 Dante Alighieri mentions the family in The Divine Comedy, Paradise Canto XVI in which Dante's great-grandfather, Cacciaguida degli Elisei (c.1098 – c.
 1148), lists the ancient families of Florence In The Inferno, Canto XXIX:1–36, Dante recounted meeting his father's first cousin, Geri del Bello.
 He had been condemned to the ninth chasm for his disputes with the Sacchetti, most likely Brodaio Sacchetti, consul in 1203.
 At the time of Dante's vision the feud had not been settled.
 The families were finally reconciled in 1342.

-Tomb of Tommaso di Tommaso Sacchetti in transept of Santa Croce, Florence.
-Tomasso was married to Tancia, daughter of Palla Strozzi who was exiled by the Medici.
-Tomasso appears to have been the only son-in-law of Palla Strozzi not to have suffered under the Medici.
-However, his son Jacopo married Niccolosa di Giannozo di Giovanni Strozzi, whose name was removed from the borse of the Tre Maggiori in June 1455 as dangerous to the regime.